 We run training courses at both of our Pro Shops in our indoor shooting ranges, all equipment required for the beginners lessons is provided.

-At our Rettendon archery centre we run one to one and small group 2/3 people/families during shop opening hours,
+We run one to one and small group 2/3 people/families during shop opening hours,

 These courses are ideal for those starting out and want to have some formal instruction to make archery more fun and safe.